george-mcintyre/aida-pva/docs/1_00_User_Guide.md

 ## Components

-As you can see below, clients using AIDA-PVA will look like any any other EPICS client.
+As you can see below, clients using AIDA-PVA will look like any other EPICS client.
 AIDA-PVA data providers are implemented inside the EPICS framework and so will appear to EPICs clients as just another EPICS service.
 In order to access an AIDA-PVA Channel Provider you'll select a Channel Name that the Channel Provider has published.
 The EPICS framework will find the service that serves requests for that Channel and will direct your request to it.